 Total Hiking Time: 1-2 hours depending on your preference

 Thingvellir National Park (the Icelandic spelling is Þingvellir) is the first stop along Iceland’s Golden Circle route.
-This area is known as the Mid-Atlantic Ridge and is where the North American and Eurasian tectonic plates meet and separate.
-The plates are being pushed apart by volcanic eruptions at a rate of about 2 centimeters per year.
+This area is known as the Mid-Atlantic Ridge.
+It is where the North American and Eurasian tectonic plates meet and separate.
+The volcanic eruptions are pushing the plates at a rate of about two centimeters per year.
 And this spot is the only place in the world where you can actually see the rift above sea level.

 A fissure in Thingvellir National Park disrupted an underground spring.
 This rift is known as Silfra and visitors can actually dive or snorkel in between the tectonic plates where the water is thought to be the clearest in the world.
 The underwater visibility when snorkeling Silfra is over 320 feet.
 You’ll need to book a diving or snorkeling tour and they will provide you with a wet or dry suit.
 But, keep in mind that the water is still unbelievably cold.

 When you enter Thingvellir National Park, you’ll need to park at the Hakio Visitor Center and pay for parking (the price is determined by the number of seats in your car).
 There is an exhibition in the center that costs an additional 1,000 ISK per adult.
-The friendly park rangers can provide you with information about the various hikes in the park and the park is also well-signed with maintained trails throughout.
+The friendly park rangers can provide you with information about the various hikes in the park.
+The park is also well-signed with maintained trails throughout.
 It’s an easy walk to pass through the fault lines and enjoy the dramatic landscape.

 Be sure to follow the signs to Oxararfoss (Öxaráfoss) Waterfall, it’s a highlight of the park!
 Also, if you cross to the other side of the park, you’ll find a picturesque church and a lake with crystal clear water.
 It is good luck to toss a coin into the water here and watch as it floats to the bottom.